Shawn Ryan (podcaster): The Shawn Ryan Show

 Ryan hosts The Shawn Ryan Show, a podcast produced by Vigilance Elite.
 The podcast features interviews with military personnel and veterans, with a focus on their experiences of war and life after serving in the military.
-Guests include journalists, celebrities, politicians and business leaders, including US president Donald Trump, NRF leader Ahmad Massoud, US senator Tim Sheehy, Blackwater founder Erik Prince, and Taiwanese vice president Hsiao Bi-khim.
+Guests include journalists, politicians, and business leaders, such as U.S. President Donald Trump, NRF leader Ahmad Massoud, Blackwater founder Erik Prince, and Taiwanese vice president Hsiao Bi-khim.
 The show was one of the top 10 most listened to podcasts on Spotify in 2024.

-In February 2023, the Canadian Special Operations Forces Command sent Ryan a cease-and-desist letter demanding that he remove an episode featuring Dallas Alexander, a Canadian former sniper with Joint Task Force 2.
-CANSOFCOM claimed this was because the episode contained classified footage of a record breaking shot in which a sniper killed an ISIS fighter from a 2.2 mi distance.
-However, Ryan and Alexander stated their belief that the episode was censored because it contained Dallas' criticism of the Canadian armed forces' mandatory COVID-19 vaccine policy.
-Ryan re-edited the episodes to ensure they had no potentially classified information and re-uploaded them.
+In February 2023, the Canadian Special Operations Forces Command issued a cease-and-desist letter demanding Ryan remove an episode featuring former sniper Dallas Alexander over alleged classified footage of a record-breaking long-distance shot.
+Though CANSOFCOM cited operational security concerns, Ryan and Alexander contended the demand was motivated by the guest's criticism of the military's mandatory COVID-19 vaccine policy.
+Ryan subsequently re-edited and re-uploaded the episode without the disputed material.

-Other work
+In late 2025 and early 2026, Ryan engaged in a public feud with fellow former Navy SEAL and U.S. Congressman Dan Crenshaw after Ryan accused Crenshaw of insider trading on his podcast.
+The dispute led to a planned appearance by Crenshaw on the show, which Ryan abruptly canceled in January 2026 over a disagreement regarding guest waiver terms, prompting mutual accusations of bad faith.

-Ryan has also appeared on other series, including The Clay Travis and Buck Sexton Show and Tennessee Representative Tim Burchett's Tennessee Talks.
-He has been featured in publications like CNBC, and Sofrep.com.
-Ryan was a guest at President Joe Biden's State of the Union address in 2024.
+Public appearances

-Ryan was also the first guest on The Brett Cooper Show, an independent podcast produced and hosted by former Daily Wire commentator Brett Cooper.
-His episode was posted to YouTube on February 17, 2025.
-On the show, Ryan talked about his military career, challenges faced by American men, his experience developing his own podcast, and the importance of traditional masculinity.
-Ryan was also featured on The Joe Rogan Experience in September 2024 episode #2207.
+In March 2024, Ryan attended the State of the Union address as a guest of Representative Tim Burchett.
+He was also interviewed on The Joe Rogan Experience in September 2024.

 Personal life

 Ryan lives in Tennessee with his family.
-Ryan is a Christian, and often discusses his faith on the podcast.
+Ryan is a Catholic, and often discusses his faith on the podcast.
 He has advocated for psychedelic-assisted therapy for traumatic brain injury and mental health issues.
-Ryan is also a member of Veterans Advocacy Services.